If you’re a runner, you’re not just looking for a pet. You’re looking for a training partner.

 Some breeds are simply not built for running:

-These dogs can still be amazing companions—but not running partners.
+These dogs can still be great companions, just not running partners.

 How to Run Safely With Your Dog